Swiss hacker indicted after claiming credit for breaching Nissan, Intel

 Kottmann did not immediately respond to a request for comment following the announcement of the indictment, which came after midnight in Lucerne.

+In social media posts and on a website, Kottmann allegedly shared some of the information and took credit for breaches, the document said.

+Dates and descriptions in the indictment related to two of the alleged hacks match Kottmann's past statements about Intel and Nissan.

-Nissan, Intel and Verkada did not immediately respond to requests for comment.
+Intel declined to comment.
+Nissan and Verkada did not immediately respond to requests for comment.

 This month, Kottmann shared with Reuters recordings of live and archived surveillance footage Kottmann obtained from inside a Tesla TSLA.O factory, an Alabama jail and other facilities by gaining access to Verkada's administrative system.

+Prosecutors accused Kottmann of wire fraud, aggravated identity theft and conspiracy to commit computer fraud and abuse.

+It was not immediately clear if or when Kottmann would be brought to the U.S. to face charges.
+Swiss authorities raided Kottmann's residence last week.

-(Reporting by Paresh Dave; additional reporting by Joseph Menn; Editing by Leslie Adler)
+(Reporting by Paresh Dave; additional reporting by Joseph Menn; Editing by Leslie Adler and Michael Perry)

 ((paresh.dave@thomsonreuters.com; 415-565-1302;))